 Opotiki rheumatic fever prevention project

 By detecting and treating strep throat in school children, rheumatic fever is less likely to develop.
-If ‘strep throat’ is diagnosed, the doctor prescribes a 10 day course of Penicillin.
+If ‘strep throat’ is diagnosed, the doctor prescribes a 10 day course of antibiotics.
 It is important that the whole 10 day course is completed to prevent rheumatic fever.
 The project team maintains contact with parents/whanau to answer any queries that may arise during the ten days of antibiotic treatment.